billw2/rpi-clone/README.md

 	$ cd rpi-clone
 	$ sudo cp rpi-clone rpi-clone-setup /usr/local/sbin
 ```
+Make sure /usr/local/sbin is in your $PATH and then run
-Run rpi-clone or rpi-clone-setup with no args to print usage.
+rpi-clone or rpi-clone-setup with no args to print usage.

 rpi-clone-setup is for setting the hostname in /etc/hostname and /etc/hosts
 files.
 It is run automatically by rpi-clone if -s args are given,